Kasautii Zindagii Kay (2018 TV series): Plot

-8 years later

-Prerna thrives as a successful businesswoman in London while Anurag's business does well in Kolkata.
-Prerna maintains a formal relation with Rishabh, still detesting Anurag for his betrayal.
+Eight years later, Prerna thrives as a successful businesswoman in London while Anurag's business does well in Kolkata.
+Prerna maintains a formal relation with Rishabh, and still detesting Anurag for his betrayal.
 Anurag hates Komolika and lives in constant guilt.
 Prerna leaves for Kolkata once again to seek revenge from Anurag for betraying and deceiving her and also for her daughter's death.
 Prerna promises to ruin Anurag, not knowing the fact that he is innocent and their separation was actually Komolika's conspiracy.
-Anurag and Prerna meet an orphan, and feel a powerful connection to her, unaware that she is Sneha, who has survived the fire.
+Anurag and Prerna meet an orphan, and feels a powerful connection to her, unaware that she is Sneha, who has survived the fire.

 Eventually, Anurag realises his mistake of leaving Prerna and that he still loves her the most.
 He breaks ties with Komolika, reveals the truth to Prerna and shows her the proofs.
 He explains how he repeatedly tried to contact Prerna, but was isolated by Rishabh.
 The two reunite after a long wait, reminiscing the time they lost, the pain they faced and remarry.
 Komolika unveils all her crimes and states that she was in fact the one who had killed Viraj, not Prerna.
 Anurag and Prerna also discover that their long lost daughter Sneha is alive and bring her home.

-Enraged after seeing Anurag and Prerna reunited and all her sinister plans destroyed, Komolika tries to stab Prerna but unintentionally wounds Rishabh, when he jumps in between and tries to save Prerna.
+Enraged after seeing Anurag and Prerna reunited and all her sinister plans destroyed, Komolika tries to stab Prerna but unintentionally stabs Rishabh which leads to his death, when he jumps in between and tries to save Prerna.
 Rishabh stabs Komolika in return, and she finally dies.
-Before dying, Rishabh apologizes to Prerna and Anurag for being selfish and separating them and asks them to take care of Kuki, who has fallen love and is in a relationship with Anurag's sister's son, Kaushik.
+Before dying, Rishabh apologizes to Prerna and Anurag for being selfish and separating them and asks them to take care of Kuki, who has fallen love and is in a relationship with Anurag's nephew, Kaushik.

-1 month later

 Anurag and Prerna live a happy life, with their daughter Sneha, in Kolkata and get married.